Online Education

 In addition to keeping the lecture videos succinct, we’ve also created high production quality intro videos to each ‘chapter’, which motivate the big ideas of the week.
 These videos include special effects, animation, and even professional actors.

-Following Geometry of Vision, I plan to create subsequent minicourses: The Topology of Movement, and The Structure of Sound.
+I plan to create a third mini-course, The Structure of Sound.
 Once they’re all up, students can take them together as a semester-long course, Our Mathematical Senses.

 As part of NPTEL, the online course platform run by the Ministry of Education, these courses are open access, and freely available for anyone to use.
 In fact, any student at any Indian college or university can take them for credit.